 When sawing, you should also pay attention to the stroke rate, which can be adjusted on most saws.
 The correct stroke rate depends on the material when working with the jigsaw: For hard metal, the saw is used at full speed, while a lower stroke rate is used for plastic and aluminium.
 You can perform a test cut to determine the right speed for your material.

 Some jigsaws also have a pendulum action setting with several steps.
 Sawing with a pendulum action results in faster progress, and the saw blade is protected.
 However, the higher the pendulum action, the greater the material tear-out.
 The pendulum action should therefore only be used for thicker and harder materials.
 For example, the pendulum action is not required for ordinary shelves with a thickness of 20-30 mm.

 Would you like to know more about using Bosch jigsaws?
 No problem!
 In our guides, we explain how best to make a straight cut or perform round sawing .
 We also give you important tips on processes such as sawing without fraying , sawing plastic or metal or sawing out a worktop .

 You'll then be ready to start a DIY project with a jigsaw.
-For example, a bread-box bread bin made from just a few sawn boards.
+For example, a practical, wood-effect bread bin made from just a few sawn boards.